dariusz-wozniak/fuzzy-dates/README.md

 Expressions that include fractional seconds for high precision timing.

+**Syntax:**
+* `Thh:mm:ss.sss`: Time with fractional seconds
+* `Thh:mm:ss.sssssssss`: Time with nanosecond precision
+* `YYYY-MM-DDThh:mm:ss.sss`: Date and time with fractional seconds
+* `YYYY-MM-DDThh:mm:ss.sssssssss`: Date and time with nanosecond precision

+Where:
+* `sss` represents any number of decimal places for fractional seconds
+* Precision is not limited to milliseconds or nanoseconds, but can be any number of decimal places

 Examples:
 * `2023-11-20T23:59:59.123`: Date and time with milliseconds
 * `2023-11-20T23:59:59.123456789`: Date and time with nanoseconds